Concordium/concordium.github.io/source/mainnet/tutorials/sponsoredTransactions/sponsoredTransactionsSmartContract.rst

     $ concordium-client contract invoke 6372 --entrypoint supportsPermit --parameter-json supportsPermit.json --grpc-port 20000 --grpc-ip node.testnet.concordium.com

 ``6372`` is the index of the smart contract.
-A smart contract address consists of an index and subindex, in the current protocol the subindex will always be 0.
+A smart contract address consists of an index and a subindex, in the current protocol the subindex will always be 0.
 So, in other words, the command above means invoke contract with index 6372 on the testnet.

 For example, this ``supportsPermit.json`` file results in the below screenshot.